 making sure they don't get too hot or cold - check their temperature by feeling their stomach or the back of their neck, and don’t go by hands and feet as they'll often feel cold

 keeping their head uncovered when they’re sleeping and taking off any swaddling or sleeping bag if they're in bed with you

-taking your baby out of their car seat when they’re not travelling, and from a bouncy seat, swing or nest if they’re asleep, as their head can roll forward if they're not sleeping flat which can affect their breathing
+taking your baby out of their car seat when they’re not travelling, and out from a bouncy seat, swing or nest if they’re asleep as their head can roll forward if they're not sleeping flat, which can affect their breathing

 making your home smoke-free, and keeping your baby away from cigarette smoke